 For a separate research objective, RHIC is the only facility in the world that can accelerate and collide protons with their "spins" aligned.
 Collisions with such spin control allow physicists to tease out how quarks and gluons contribute to this intrinsic particle property.
 While spin is used every day in medical imaging, it continues to hold many secrets.
 RHIC is the first facility to reveal that gluons play a significant role.

 The success of RHIC is particularly impressive given that, at the beginning, scientists weren't sure it would work.
 No collider had ever been built to collide heavy ions, and significant challenges faced its construction.
-But now, gold ions colliding at nearly the speed of light at RHIC produce a "perfect" liquid quark-gluon plasma—at sun-shaming temperature of 4 trillion degrees Celsius—offering insight into how matter behaved in the very early universe.
+But now, gold ions colliding at nearly the speed of light at RHIC produce a quark-gluon plasma—at a sun-shaming temperature of 4 trillion degrees Celsius—offering insight into how matter behaved in the very early universe.

 Gold ions — the nuclei of gold atoms stripped of their electrons — carry enormous positive charge.
 As these highly charged particles pass closely by one another at high speed, they generate an extremely strong electromagnetic field, resulting in the production of many electrons and positrons.
 You can imagine that the negatively charged electrons would be very attracted to the positively charged gold ions., and capturing even one of these electrons would throw off the gold ion's total charge and allow it to escape from the beam.

 Beyond that, the high charge of the ion beams exerts significant forces on the electrons in the atoms that make up the beampipe walls, generating currents that heat the material.
 There was a chance that this heat would dissipate outward to warm up the surrounding superconducting magnets, which could quench, or "kill," their superconductivity, bringing the accelerator to a halt.